fluffy/iceTrav/draft-jennings-behave-rtcweb-firewall-02.md

 Open Issue: how much randomness for ICE ufrag

-* ICE mandates at least 24 bits of randomness but we could require the browsers produce 64 bits of randomness
+* ICE mandates at least 24 bits of randomness but we could require the browsers produce 64 bits of randomness?

 This specification would require browsers to include the FINGERPRINT and ORIGIN attributes in STUN for this to work correctly.